 Spas are designed to be sensual environments

-Considering this it is a paradox to claim that massage is not a sensual experience, because it is!
-AND it can also be professional and therapeutic at the same time.
+Considering this, it is a paradox to claim that massage is not a sensual experience – because it is!
+AND it can be professional and therapeutic at the same time.
 There is no conflict here.

-Our clients trust us when we are clear, clean, strong and transparent.
-Therapists who are fearful of misconceptions are more likely to encounter clients who reflect that, since this is part of their energy and that’s what they send out to their clients.
+Our clients trust us when we are clear, clean, confident, and transparent.
+Therapists who are afraid of misconceptions are more likely to encounter clients who actually have those since this is part of their energy and that’s what they send out to their clients.

-Can sensual massage be professional?
+Can a professional massage be sensual?
 Maybe I should rephrase the question: How can professional and high quality massage not be sensual?

 How can you learn more about this?

-The author, Shama Kern, has been practicing and teaching Thai Massage for 18 years.
-He is the founder and director of Thai Healing Massage Academy and the creator of 20 online Thai Massage video training courses.
+The author, Shama Kern, has been practicing and teaching Thai Massage for over two decades.
+He is the founder and director of Thai Healing Massage Academy and the creator of 20 professional online Thai Massage training courses.